garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 # Overview
 ## About Quantum Supply
-Quantum Supply is an innovative e-commerce platform specializing in high-quality tech products and gadgets.
-Since launching in 2018, Quantum Supply has become a go-to destination for tech enthusiasts, offering a curated selection of premium electronics such as gaming monitors, headphones, and laptops.
-With a focus on delivering cutting-edge technology at competitive prices, Quantum Supply prides itself on exceptional customer service and fast, reliable shipping across North America and internationally.
-The platform caters to a wide range of customers, from casual users to tech professionals, consistently offering new product releases and exclusive deals.
+Quantum Supply is a dynamic e-commerce platform focused on high-quality tech products and gadgets.
+Since its 2018 launch, it has become a preferred choice for tech enthusiasts, offering a curated range of premium electronics like gaming monitors, headphones, and laptops.
+Known for providing the latest technology at competitive prices, Quantum Supply is dedicated to outstanding customer service and fast, dependable shipping both across North America and internationally.
+Serving a diverse customer base, from casual users to tech professionals, the platform continually introduces new products and exclusive deals.

 ### Dataset
 The full ERD of the sales dataset can be found [here.](https://github.com/user-attachments/assets/5f9ee2a7-9383-4618-80ba-45ff34bc1bb1)